Adaptive GR(1) Specification Repair for Liveness-Preserving Shielding in Reinforcement Learning: Background

-Linear Temporal Logic (LTL) \cite{pnueli1977temporal} is a formal language for specifying dynamics properties over reactive systems.
-Over a finite set of atomic propositions $AP$, LTL formulas are generated by the following syntax,
+\textbf{Linear Temporal Logic.} Linear Temporal Logic (LTL) \cite{pnueli1977temporal} is a formal language for specifying dynamics properties over reactive systems.
+Over a finite set of \emph{atomic propositions} $AP$, LTL formulas are generated by the following syntax,